KingStar365/First_RubyOnRails/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

+Rails is a web application development framework written in the Ruby programming language.
+It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
+It allows you to write less code while accomplishing more than many other languages and frameworks.

 Things you may want to cover: